mikavilpas/yazi.nvim/documentation/plugin-manager.md

 In this example, we will install the yazi plugin [DreamMaoMao/keyjump.yazi](https://github.com/DreamMaoMao/keyjump.yazi), which adds a "jump-to-line" feature to yazi.
+We will also install a _flavor_ which applies a color scheme to yazi.

 In your yazi.nvim configuration, add a new lazy.nvim plugin specification for `DreamMaoMao/keyjump.yazi`: